wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Cultures/Cultures/Stoneworthy.md

 You may spend 4 hours between rests crafting one non-metal tool or simple weapon, or five pieces of ammunition, provided you have access to the materials needed and the final cost of the items does not exceed 5 gold.
 \
 **Languages.**
-You can speak, read, write, and sign Common and one other language.
+You can speak or sign, read, and write Common and one other language.